gynecoloji/R_utility/README.md

 # R Utility Functions Repository

-A comprehensive collection of R utility functions for genomics data analysis, visualization, and statistical computing.
+A comprehensive collection of R utility functions for biolkogy data analysis, visualization, and statistical computing.(Especially for sequencing data analysis)

 ## Overview

-This repository provides a curated set of R functions designed to streamline common workflows in computational biology and data science.
+This repository provides a curated set of R functions (summarizing the functions created by me from 2020) designed to streamline common workflows in computational biology and data science.
 The utilities cover the full spectrum from basic data visualization to advanced genomics analyses, making it easier to perform reproducible research.
 It is mostly used for my own research purpose.
 I would be very happy if others find it also useful for their research.

 ## Features